REALbasic Developer Logo

 Cover Art

-Perhaps you're not a writer, but you're good with graphics.
-REALbasic Developer is always looking for artwork to feature on our cover.
-Artwork should be created at approximately 8x10 in size.
-Our prefered format is PostScript vector, such as Adobe Illustrator or Macromedia FreeHand, but high-resolution (300 dpi minimum) Adobe Photoshop graphics may be okay in certain circumstances.
+Perhaps you're not a writer, but you're good with graphics. xDev Magazine is always looking for artwork to feature on our cover.
+Artwork should be created at 7.5x10 in size of at least 300 dpi if not in a vector format.

 We don't use much artwork inside the publication (other than photos, screenshots, and diagrams), but if you have an illustration you'd like us to use (perhaps as part of an article you've written), we may consider it.